dotnet/arcade/Documentation/NativeToolBootstrapping.md

 ### external resources folder structure

-The `external` folder is a folder structure that contains all installers and resources for external depencencies.
+The `external` folder is a folder structure that contains all installers and resources for external dependencies.
 These are zips / tarballs /etc... provided by a tool publisher which we have republished into Azure blob storage, organized in folders by the operating system and tool to be installed.

 ## Example - resource-packages container